D0D0123/dbc-parse-demo/README.md

 ## DBC File Format

-A DBC (Distributed Network Protocol Controller Area Network) file is used to define the message and signal definitions for communication on a CAN (Controller Area Network) bus.
+A DBC (Datebase CAN) file is used to define the message and signal definitions for communication on a CAN (Controller Area Network) bus.
 The general format goes as follows:

  - **Version Information**: This section specifies the version of the DBC file format being used.
 It often appears at the beginning of the file and helps ensure compatibility with different DBC file readers.